pytorch/tutorials/recipes_source/distributed_device_mesh.rst

 Hybrid Sharding Data Parallel(HSDP) is 2D strategy to perform FSDP within a host and DDP across hosts.

-Let's see an example of how DeviceMesh can assist with applying HSDP to your model.
+Let's see an example of how DeviceMesh can assist with applying HSDP to your model with a simple setup.
 With DeviceMesh, users would not need to manually create and manage shard group and replicate group.

 .. code-block:: python